Connect with us

 The case, Seven County Infrastructure Coalition v.
 Eagle County, Colorado, involves a proposed rail line in Utah’s Uinta Basin that would transport crude oil.
 Despite being authorized by the Surface Transportation Board, the rail line was halted in a decision by the U.S. Court of Appeals District of Columbia Circuit, the court which handles many administrative law cases.

-It also said the environmental review didn’t closely examine potential impacts to resources and risks.
+It also said the environmental review didn’t closely examine potential impacts to water resources and accident risks.

 The brief also says that the decision “undermines the federal and state regulatory schemes that already govern a barrel of Utah oil that may travel to Louisiana.
 As a result, the decision below threatens the foundation of cooperative federalism on which our environmental law is built.